DanielT404/rest-user-management/README.md

 ## How to run the application

 1. `git clone https://github.com/DanielT404/rest-user-management.git` to your own path of choice.
 2. Wanna test it out without having to install the dependencies locally?
-Just run `docker-compose -f development.no-hotreload.docker-compose.yml up --build -d`.
+Just run `docker-compose up --build -d`.
 3. App is now ready to handle incoming requests on port 3000.
-4. Run some

 ## Database used